Democratic Constitutional Rally

-The Democratic Constitutional Rally or Democratic Constitutional Assembly (التجمع الدستوري الديمقراطي et-Tajammu‘ ed-Dustūrī ed-Dīmuqrāṭī, Rassemblement Constitutionnel Démocratique, sometimes also called Constitutional Democratic Rally in English), also referred to by its French initials RCD, formerly called Neo Destour then Socialist Destourian Party, was the ruling party in Tunisia from independence in 1956 until it was overthrown and dissolved in the Tunisian revolution in 2011.
+The Democratic Constitutional Rally or Democratic Constitutional Assembly (التجمع الدستوري الديمقراطي et-Tajammu‘ ed-Dustūrī ed-Dīmuqrāṭī, Rassemblement Constitutionnel Démocratique, sometimes also called Constitutional Democratic Rally in English), also referred to by its French initials RCD, was a political party in Tunisia.
+Including its predecessors Neo Destour and the Socialist Destourian Party, it was the ruling party of the country from independence in 1956 until it was overthrown and dissolved in the Tunisian revolution in 2011.

 History and profile

 In 1920, Tunisian nationalists formed the Destour (Constitutional) Party in opposition to French rule.
 As the party developed, a schism occurred within the party, leading to the founding of the Neo Destour Party in 1934 by Habib Bourguiba and several younger members of the old Destour.
 Under his leadership, the Neo Destour Party successfully garnered independence from France in 1956.
 As it was, for all intents and purposes, the only well-organized party in the country, it swept the Constituent Assembly elections held later that year.
 A year later, Tunisia was declared a republic with Bourguiba as first president.

 In 1963, the Neo Destour was formally declared the only legally permitted party in Tunisia, though for all intents and purposes, party and state had been one since independence.
 In 1964, the Neo Destour Party became the Destourian Socialist Party (PSD).

 Opposition parties were legalized once again in 1981.
 From then on, the PSD faced opposition from Hizb ut-Tahrir, the Islamic Tendency Movement, the Tunisian Communist Party, the Movement for Popular Unity and student groups.
-Although its influence was slightly weakened, the RCD still effectively ruled Tunisia as a one-party state; it continued to sweep all elections to the legislature until 1994.
+Although its influence was slightly weakened, the PSD continued to sweep all elections to the legislature.

 On 7 November 1987, Zine el-Abidine Ben Ali, who had been named Prime Minister only a month earlier, became president after Bourguiba was declared medically unfit for office.
 The following year, President Ben Ali instituted economic reforms increasing economic privatization and renamed the party the Democratic Constitutional Rally (RCD).
-Ben Ali did not face an opponent for reelection until 1999, but even then was reelected by implausibly high margins.
+Ben Ali did not face an opponent for reelection until 1999, in part because of a longstanding requirement that potential presidential candidates receive the endorsement of 30 political figures.
+Given the RCD's near-absolute dominance of the political scene, prospective opposition candidates discovered they could not get their nomination papers signed.
+Even after the provision was repealed in 1999, Ben Ali was reelected by implausibly high margins.
 While opposition parties finally managed to enter the legislature for the first time in 1994, they never won more than 24 percent of the seats, and there was little meaningful opposition to presidential decisions.
-For all intents and purposes, the RCD continued to hold complete political control over the country.
+For all intents and purposes, the RCD continued to rule Tunisia as a one-party state.